The past year has reminded us that although we may face significant challenges and tragic loss, our community is better when we join together.

 How are funds distributed?

-How much of my donation goes toward COVID-19 relief?
+How much of my donation goes toward COVID-19 Relief?

+100% of your donation will go to organizations helping San Diegans impacted by the public health and economic crisis.
 To date, the San Diego COVID-19 Community Response Fund has mobilized millions from a growing list of partners and online contributors.
 The Fund complements the work of public health officials and expands local capacity to address the many needs created by the coronavirus crisis.

 Ways to Donate